-Meet your guide in front of the Tuolumne Meadows Store at 3:00 PM.
+Meet your guide in front of the Tuolumne Meadows Store at 4 pm.
 Get acquainted with the group and with gear.
 If time allows before dinner, explore some of the areas hidden gems.
 Grab dinner at the Tuolumne Grill before camping in the Tuolumne Meadows Backpacker’s Camp at approx. 8,600′.
 Today’s Mileage/Elevation: 0 / +0′, -0′

-Today we depart the Tuolumne River gorge as we head uphill and southwest 8 miles to May Lake (9360′).
+Today we depart the Tuolumne River gorge and head up into the open space of Tuolumne Meadows (8,600′).
 We will hike 8-miles total while taking breaks along the way at prime water holes and even a few smaller lakes.
 Today’s Mileage/Elevation: 5.5 mi / +700′, -0′.
 Our expected ending time is between 11 am-2 pm.

-Guides, permits, shuttle costs, all meals in the backcountry (Day 2 lunch through Day 7 lunch), and all group gear (cooking gear, bear cans, water filters, first aid, toiletries, etc.).
-We also include internal frame backpacks, sleeping bags, sleeping pads, tents, trekking poles, and eating gear, at no extra cost.
+Guides, permits, shuttle costs, all meals in the backcountry (Day 2 lunch through Day 5 lunch), and all group gear (cooking gear, bear cans, water filters, first aid, toiletries, etc.).
+We also include internal frame backpacks, sleeping bags, sleeping pads, tents, trekking poles, and eating gear (as requested) at no extra cost.

-Personal items (see Equipment List online), front-country food (see above), optional trip insurance, tips for guides (10-20% of trip fee), Yosemite gate entrance fee (approx.. $20), and alcoholic beverages.
+Examples: Personal items (see Equipment List online), front-country food (see above), optional trip insurance, tips for guides (10-20% of trip fee), Yosemite gate entrance fee (~$35), and alcoholic beverages.